orsonteodoro/oiledmachine-overlay/CONTRIBUTING.md

 ### Submissions that are considered for acceptance

-1. Artificial Intelligence (AI) libraries and apps
-2. Machine Learning (ML) libraries and apps
+1. AI boom packages
-3. Game development apps
+2. Game development packages
-4. Graphic arts apps
-5. Next generation video editing apps
+3. Next generation graphic arts and video editing packages
-6. Vlogging apps
-7. Electron based apps
-8. Tauri based apps
-9. Security libs or apps
-10. Utility apps
-11. Developer tools
+4. Lightweight and aesthetically pleasing awesome list or must have apps
-12. Bug fixes
+5. Bug fixes
-13. Security fixes
+6. Security fixes

+### AI policy

+AI generated code and synthetic data is acceptable on this overlay.

 #### See also